Now Offering Telemedicine! Book an appointment now | Call Now 480-986-7246

 When the problems involve irritable bowel syndrome, many patients see results by making changes to their diet.
 Women who are experiencing pelvic pain associated with adhesions or pelvic congestion syndrome often benefit from treatment using medroxyprogesterone acetate.
 One alternative to a hysterectomy is radiological embolization therapy.

-Make an appointment with AZ Pain and Spine Institute today to get started with your treatment.
+Why choose AZ Pain and Spine Institute to treat your Pelvic Pain?